Lattice Reduction over Imaginary Quadratic Fields: Introduction

 ii) For lattices of two dimensions, we take a modest step to investigate algebraic Gauss's algorithm.
 When the ring of integers is a Euclidean domain, we prove that Gauss's algorithm returns a basis corresponding to the successive minima of an algebraic lattice.
 This result is further explained through numerical examples.
 Specifically, we show how the algorithm finds the two successive minima when the domain is Euclidean, and how the algorithm fails to work when it is non-Euclidean.

 iii) For higher dimensional lattices, we investigate the algebraic version of the celebrated LLL algorithm.
-By defining a quantization of the Gram-Schmidt coefficients to over ring $\mathbb{Z}[\xi]$, the lower bound of the Lov\'asz's constant is derived.
-On the other hand, to ensure the algorithm is convergent, its upper bound can also be derived, which leads to the conclusion that only Euclidean rings can correspond to algebraic LLL.
-Notice that after transforming a $\mathbb{Z}[\xi]$-lattice to a $\mathbb{Z}$-lattice, LLL can always be implemented while $\mathbb{Z}[\xi]$ is not required to be Euclidean.
-But the process of returning $2n$ $\mathbb{Z}$-lattice vectors to $n$ independent $\mathbb{Z}[\xi]$-lattice vectors is complicated.
+By analyzing Siegel's condition and the covering radiuses of rings in complex quadratic fields, the lower bound of Lov\'asz's parameter $\delta$ is derived.
+To ensure the algorithm is convergent, we show the rings have to be Euclidean.
+Although we can always transform a $\mathbb{Z}[\xi]$-lattice to a $\mathbb{Z}$-lattice and perform conventional LLL reduction, algebraic LLL algorithms are less time-consuming, and we also have a better reduction factor when rounding over the Eisenstein integers.
+Moreover, conventional LLL additionally needs a time consuming process to return the $2n$ real vectors to $n$ linear independent vectors (if the application requires).

-iv) As an application, we utilize the developed algebraic LLL to design the network coding coefficients in algebraic C\&F, in which the task is to find short lattice vectors in $\mathbb{Z}[\xi]$-lattices.
-Through using Diophantine approximation, we prove that algebraic LLL maintains the degree-of-freedom (DoF) achieved by a shortest vector problem (SVP) oracle.
-Moreover, we show that the network coding matrix designed from algebraic lattice reduction always has full rank over finite fields.
-This implies the set of finite field equations can always be inverted to estimate the messages.
+iv) We numerically verify the efficiency of algebraic LLL via applications to both wireless communications and cryptanalysis.
+Reduction is performed over bases from compute-and-forward \cite{FSK13,Sun2013,Tunali2015,jerry2018,yuan16}, lattice-reduction-aided \cite{park11,park12,ahmad13,wkma14} and integer-forcing equalization \cite{Zhan2014IT,Fischer19}, and extended NTRU cryptosystems \cite{GNTRU06,ETRU15}.
+The algebraic algorithms save at least $50\%$ of the running time.
+In addition, we demonstrate how to cryptanalyze the celebrated NTRU crypto system \cite{HoffsteinPS98,StehleS11} based on quadratic subfields of cyclotomic fields.

 The rest of this paper is organized as follows.
 In Section \ref{sec:PreliminariesITW}, backgrounds about quadratic fields and algebraic lattices are reviewed, and the concept of algebraic lattice reduction is induced.
 The definitions and properties of algebraic Gauss reduction and algebraic LLL reduction are presented in Sections \ref{alGaussSection} and \ref{sec:LLL-over-modules}, respectively.
-In Section \ref{sec:app-lr-cf}, we present the C\&F scheme over rings of quadratic fields, and explain how the algebraic algorithms can be used to achieve favorable results.
+In Section \ref{sec:app-lr-cf}, we present numerical results.
 Concluding remarks are given in the last section.